CALOPTIMA HEALTH AWARDS $29.9 MILLION IN GRANTS TO BOOST SERVICES FOR ORANGE COUNTY'S HOMELESS

 $21 million in funding to expand permanent supportive housing and programs to address homelessness

-ORANGE, Calif., March 9, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Reflecting CalOptima Health's commitment to Orange County's vulnerable population of people experiencing homelessness, the Board of Directors approved awarding $29.9 million in grants to 29 organizations, including its first-ever funds for permanent supportive housing.
+ORANGE, Calif., March 9, 2023 /PRNewswire/ -- Reflecting CalOptima Health's commitment to Orange County's vulnerable population of people experiencing homelessness, the Board of Directors approved awarding $29.9 million in grants to 29 organizations, including its first-ever funds for permanent supportive housing.
 Eight community partners will receive a total of $21 million for the acquisition, construction and upgrades of more than 400 total housing units.

 CalOptima Health's grants are tied to participation in the Department of Health Care Services' Housing and Homelessness Incentive Program (HHIP), which allows the agency to fund permanent supportive housing.
 HHIP aims to prevent and address housing insecurity for Medi-Cal members by ensuring those experiencing homelessness have a clear path into housing and can access the services needed to remain housed.
 In addition to funding major projects, grants were also awarded for expanded community-based services that will strengthen Orange County's ability to respond to the continuing homeless crisis.